oguzy/ovizart/README.md

 	$ sudo apt-get install python-zc.build mercurial python-pip python-dpkt python-magic

-Like some third parth Python bindings it is required external programs also.
+Like some third party Python bindings it is required external programs also.
 They are tshark and tcpflow.

     $ sudo apt-get install tshark tcpflow